"Gimme Shelter" (2025)

 Shelter veterinary medicine and the stray animal epidemic.

-Currently in progress, this project is focusing on the chronic struggles in the companion animal rescue world both inside and outside the shelter environment.
+This 2025 project (currently on hold) focuses on the chronic struggles in the companion animal rescue world both inside and outside the shelter environment.

 From overcrowded shelters to dumping grounds, "never enough" spay and neuter pop-up clinics to mass adoption events with high return rates, companion animal rescue and shelter veterinary medicine has no shortage of economic, moral and psychological pain points.
 Historically, the southern and western regions of the United States have held the highest rates of shelter animals relative to their population, with various factors such as socio-economics, cultural outlooks and geographical disposition to climate related natural disasters all playing a part.
 Shelters also face consistent issues, from inadequate funding to staffing shortages.
 These layers all contribute to the seemingly impossible task of finding a long term solution to the stray animal epidemic and the inhumane toll it takes on both the animals and the humans working to resolve it.